 We are the People’s Movement for Peace and Justice

-Today, activists, community leaders, victims and survivors of violence, migrants, members of diverse ethnic groups, communities of color, and LGBTQIA+ communities from throughout Mexico, the United States and across the Americas, launched the People’s Movement for Peace and Justice (PMPJ).
-The PMPJ calls on all people to stand up and organize against violence, injustice, xenophobia, racism, and exclusion everywhere.
+In 2023, activists, community leaders, victims and survivors of violence, migrants, members of diverse ethnic groups, communities of color, and LGBTQIA+ communities from Mexico and the United States launched the People’s Movement for Peace and Justice (PMPJ) to call on all people to stand up and organize against violence, injustice, xenophobia, racism, and exclusion everywhere.

 Since the start of the War on Drugs in the United States in 1960 and then in Mexico in 2006, we have seen people throughout the Americas (especially women, the economically marginalized, Indigenous Peoples, youth, members of the LGBTQIA+ community, and communities of color) be ignored, criminalized, attacked, displaced, deported, and subjected to violence as a result of failed these national security strategies.
 Both countries declared the end of the so-called drug wars, and yet the suffering and violence continues.
 State-sponsored wars persist and their impact on the region is getting worse.